chisui/dakka/thesis/main.md

         liftIO $ putStrLn "we can do IO action now"
 ```

-Since `MonadIO` is in the list of Capabillities we can use its `liftIO` function to perform arbitrary `IO` actions inside the `ActorContext`.
+Since `MonadIO` is in the list of capabilities we can use its `liftIO` function to perform arbitrary `IO` actions inside the `ActorContext`.

 `MonadIO` may be a bad example though since it exposes to much power to the user.
 What we would need here is a set of more fine grain monad classes that each only provide access to a limited set of IO operations.
-Examples would be Things like a network acces monad class, file system class, logging class, etc. These would be useful even outside of this actor framework.
+Examples would be Things like a network access monad class, file system class, logging class, etc. These would be useful even outside of this actor framework.

 #### the Eff monad

 The `Eff` monad as described in the `freer`, `freer-effects` and `freer-simple` packages is a free monad that provides an alternative way to monad classes and monad transformers to combine different effects into a single monad.

 A free monad in category theory is the simplest way to turn a functor into a monad.
 In other words it's the most basic construct for that the monad laws hold given a functor.
 The definition of a free monad involves a hefty portion of category theory.
-We will only focus on the the aspect that a free monad provides a way to describe monadic operations without providing an interpretations immediately.
+We will only focus on the aspect that a free monad provides a way to describe monadic operations without providing an interpretations immediately.
 Instead the there can be multiple ways to interpret these operations.

 When using the `Eff` monad there is only one monadic operation: